 Although Browne hasn't lived in the Virgin Islands for a long time, he still felt a deep attachment to his birthplace.
 "I love it," he said.
 "It'll always be my place."
 Though he mainly headed back to Christiansted at Thanksgiving or Christmastime, he said, "Once in a while I might get the urge to jump up and go."
 He got a little information about what's happening with baseball there and his fellow players, though he admitted, "Half of the guys from the islands that signed, I don't know them personally."

 Yet several heirs to the V.I. baseball tradition emerged, though their time in the majors has been brief.
 A young second baseman from St. Thomas named Callix Crabbe (born 1983) played for the San Diego Padres in 2008.
-Two more St. Thomians, pitcher Akeel Morris (Mets, 2015) and outfielder Jabari Blash (Padres, 2016), have since made it to The Show.
+Three more St. Thomians -- pitcher Akeel Morris (Mets, 2015); outfielder Jabari Blash (Padres, 2016), and pitcher Jharel Cotton (A's, 2016) -- have since made it to The Show.
 Several other players have appeared in the lower minors.
 Often they had been drafted after attending either college or high school on the mainland, as was the case with Crabbe.
 Browne stated, "I don't think the caliber of ball in the islands is what it used to be.
 It's harder to get scouts in there to take a look."

 Also, in recent decades, basketball's popularity surged in the Virgin Islands.
 Tim Duncan, Christiansted's NBA star, was a big factor.
 Browne added, "A lot of kids are getting away from baseball, not just in the islands, all over.
 It's easier to get into basketball or football, there's no minor-league system.
 In baseball, even if you get drafted #1, you still have to go through the minors."
 There was an audible tinge of sadness when the subject of the Puerto Rican Winter League, which canceled its 2007-08 season, came up.
 "It's unbelievable not to have winter ball in Puerto Rico," he said.